fergalhanley/chromeless.vizamp.com/README.md

 # ToDo

-- Make single screen mode
+x Make single screen mode
-- Orientate skull to bottom
+x Orientate skull to bottom
+- open up microphone and render sound data to image
 - Add sound effects to animations
-- open up microphone and render sound data to image
 - Time delay to animation or animation takes several seconds
 - Gets sad when not interacted with (and return to baseline state)
 - make server accessible online